 For detailed information about how apprenticeships work, pay rates, entry requirements and the difference between an apprenticeship and an internship, see what is an apprenticeship?

-How do I apply?
+How do I apply for a tech apprenticeship?

-Most applications are made online by completing an application form, although methods vary so check with the organisation first.
+Most applications are made online by completing an application form, although methods vary, so check with the organisation first.

 Apply for apprenticeships as you would for a job.
-Thoroughly research the company that you're interested in and ensure your CV is up to date.
+Thoroughly research the company you're interested in and ensure your CV is up to date.
 You'll need to tailor your application to fit the role by including evidence of relevant experience and examples of when you've demonstrated the required competencies.

 For IT and digital roles, you could provide examples of any programming you've done or systems you've built - either in your spare time or as part of a university project.

-Some organisations may ask you to sit situational judgement, numerical and psychometric tests as part of their initial recruitment process.
 You may then need to attend an assessment centre or undergo telephone or video interviews before reaching the final interview stage.

 Read more about how to apply for an apprenticeship.